Popular examples of airdrops

 Blockpit's Cryptotax application also calculates based on the FIFO (First-In-First-Out) and depot separation principles.
 As one of the leading providers of optimized portfolio tracking, Blockpit offers Big4 audited tax reports for the USA, Germany, Austria, and Switzerland and generic tax reports for users worldwide.
 We recommend that all taxpayers document all income from cryptocurrencies, as these transaction histories can also be requested retroactively by the tax office as evidence.

 Disclaimer: The information provided in this blog post is for general information purposes only.
 The information was completed to the best of our knowledge and does not claim either correctness or accuracy.
-For detailed information on crypto regulations, we recommend contacting a certified legal advisor in the respective country.
-If any questions occur, feel free to contact us on our social media channels.
+We recommend contacting a certified legal advisor in the respective country for detailed information on crypto regulations.
+If any questions occur, please contact us on our social media channels.